Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

-In other words, the time variations of the first term in $dQ$ and $dS$ are concomitant (when the first is nonzero, so would be the second; the reverse seems also true, except under rare conditions).
-However, the second term does not change the entropy, and is solely associated with the eigenvectors' change in time.
-Additionally, the first term can be rewritten as $\mathrm{Tr}\big[\mathbbmss{D}_{\textsc{cd}}[\varrho]H\big] dt$, which is related to the \textit{dissipative} part of the trajectory dynamical equation (\ref{geom}); whereas the second term can be rewritten as $-i\mathrm{Tr}\big[[H,\mathbbmss{H}_{\textsc{cd}}] \varrho\big]dt$, which is associated to the \textit{coherent} part of the dynamical equation---hence dissipative \textit{work}.
-These observations about the separation in $dQ$ are sufficiently compelling to prompt us to introduce the following modified definitions for the (infinitesimal) exchanged heat and work:
+The first sum originates from a change in the eigenvalues of the state, contributing when not all $dr_{k}$s vanish (similar to the reason for the change in $S$); the second sum is solely associated with the change of the eigenvectors.
+The first sum can be rewritten as $\mathrm{Tr}\big[\mathbbmss{D}_{\textsc{cd}}[\varrho]H\big] dt$, which is related to the \textit{dissipative} part of the trajectory dynamical equation (\ref{geom}); whereas the second sum can be recast as $-i\mathrm{Tr}\big[[H,\mathbbmss{h}] \varrho\big]dt$, which is associated with the \textit{coherent} part of the dynamical equation---hence dissipative \textit{work}.
+From this perspective, we can consider the following relations as a justification of our definitions: